 Migrating to the V0 OpenID Connect Endpoints

-Banno has now upgraded the OAuth and OpenID Connect implementation which has resulted in new v0 auth endpoints.
+Banno has now upgraded the OAuth and OpenID Connect implementation, which has resulted in new v0 auth endpoints.
 These new endpoints are available under /v0 paths.

-All of the OpenID Connect endpoints now are under the /a/consumer/api/v0/oidc
+All of the OpenID Connect endpoints now are under the /a/consumer/api/v0/oidc path.

 This includes the OpenID Connect Discovery endpoint: /a/consumer/api/v0/oidc/.well-known/openid-configuration

-Corrected Issuer
+Corrected issuer

-The unversioned endpoints all used the issuer https://www.banno.com/a/consumer/api/oidc
+The unversioned endpoints all used the issuer https://www.banno.com/a/consumer/api/oidc.

-endpoints, the issuer now correctly matches the hostname.
+In the v0 endpoints, the issuer now correctly matches the hostname.
 Integrations which relied on the old issuer should update to the new issuer.

 Scopes

-In the unversioned endpoints, only a limited number of scopes were supported.
-With the v0 endpoints a much expanded set of scopes was added to control access to API endpoints.
+The v0 endpoints add an expanded set of scopes to control access to API endpoints.
 All clients using the v0 endpoints must request the proper scopes.
 Enforcement of these scopes is not yet enabled, but will be in the future.
 Clients not requesting the correct scopes will be denied access to the associated endpoints.
 Details on the supported scopes can be found in the Authentication Framework docs.

 Scopes which control access to API endpoints must be specifically allowed in the configuration for the application.
 The back office administrator at your financial institution can do this for you in the External applications section of Banno People.